JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 ## Status

-This document is in development, therefore it has many errors.
-The instructions here are not well tested and following them may not actually get you the intended result.
+This document is in development, therefore you should expect omissions and errors.
+In semver terms, you can think of it as v0.0.2.

 ## Assumptions